 4. Travel agency

 Photography is a great skill to have if you want to travel.
 If you start a photography business, you could travel the world and capture its beauty with your camera.
 You can sell these photos to publications or as art.
-You could also become a wedding photographer.
-People need a skilled photographer at their destination wedding.
+You could also become skilled at a specific type of photography, such as candid portraits, family photography or wedding photography.
+People need a skilled photographer at their destination wedding, and you could be just the person for the job.

 6. Public speaker

 Do you have expertise in your field, solve problems or do people want to hear what you say?
 If so, you could become a public speaker.
-Speakers often travel across the country or even the world to spread their message.
+Speakers often travel across the country or even the world to spread their message and inspire millions.
 These individuals also have other streams of income, such as being a social media influencer, selling books or creating a blog about their expertise.

 7. Traveling event planner

 Event planners plan corporate and professional meetings and events.
 They typically arrange everything from catering to selecting the location to travel accommodations.
-If you have the networking, organizational, and time-management skills, you could travel the world as an event planner.
+If you have the networking, organizational and time-management skills, you could travel the world as an event planner.
+Event planning worldwide could open up even more travel opportunities and larger-scale events in the long term.

 9. Wedding planner